RedCoast: A Lightweight Tool to Automate Distributed Training of LLMs on Any GPU/TPUs: RedCoast: Library Design

 For user-friendliness, there are merely three classes in Redco, i.e., \texttt{Deployer}, \texttt{Trainer}, and \texttt{Predictor}.
 As shown in the orange brick in Figure \ref{fig:pipeline_design}, Redco streamlines the management of low-level and boilerplate processing in pipeline development through the \texttt{Deployer} class.
-This includes automatic model parallelism, as discussed in the previous section, as well as automatic data parallelism, multi-host related processing, and other convenient features such as randomness control and logging management.
-The final execution of the pipeline is carried out by the \texttt{Trainer} and \texttt{Predictor} classes.
-Supported by \texttt{Deployer}, they execute the training and inference of the pipeline defined by users via the functions mentioned above.
-We include a complete example in the Appendix implementing a distributed sequence-to-sequence pipeline with Redco.
+This includes automatic model parallelism, as discussed in the previous section, as well as automatic data parallelism, multi-host related processing, checkpointing, and other convenient features such as randomness control and logging management.
+The final execution of the pipeline is carried out by \texttt{Trainer} and \texttt{Predictor} of Redco.
+Supported by \texttt{Deployer}, they execute the training and inference of the pipeline defined by users via the functions as mentioned in Section \ref{sec:three_funcs}. \footnote{We include a complete example in the Appendix implementing a distributed seq2seq pipeline with Redco.}